 Finally, the score is converted to the 2400 scale and released online.

-This entire process takes about three weeks.
+This entire process takes about three weeks from the day of the test.

 Optional but interesting: you can learn more about what the College Board is doing with that time by reading Behind the Scenes of the SAT at their official site.